-Labeling is a way to add descriptive text to features on a map.
+Labeling is a way to add descriptive text to features on your map.
 Labels are dynamically placed, and label text strings are based on feature attributes.

-You can use dynamic labeling for all features in a layer, or you can use label classes to specify different labeling properties for features in the same layer.
-For example, in a layer of cities, you can label those that have a population greater than 100,000 with a larger font size and those that have a population less than 100,000 with a smaller font size.
+You can use dynamic labeling for all features in a layer, or you can use label classes to specify different labeling properties for features within the same layer.
+For example, in a layer of cities, you might label those with a population greater than 100,000 with a larger font size and those with a population less than 100,000 with a smaller font size.

 You control the appearance of dynamic labels by changing the label symbol.
 The label symbol is a text symbol that is used for all the labels in a layer or label class.
 Text symbols have basic properties, such as font, size, and color.
 You can also work with more advanced text symbol properties to add callouts, leader lines, shadows, halos, and other effects to your labels.

-To change the appearance of labels, choose a text symbol from the Text Symbol gallery on the Labeling tab, change the properties of the existing label symbol through the Text Symbol group on the Labeling tab, or open the Label Class pane and click the Text Symbol tab.
+To change the appearance of your labels, choose a text symbol from the Text Symbol gallery on the Labeling tab, change the properties of the existing label symbol through the Text Symbol group on the Labeling tab, or open the Label Class pane, and click the Text Symbol tab.